reach-sh/reach-lang/docs/src/tut/wfs/index.md

     Your balance is 999.996 ALGO.
     ```

-    The `seller` creates the contract, retrieves the contract information, and makes it available to the `buyer` who will (shortly) use the information to attach to the contract.
+    The `seller` creates the contract, retrieves the contract information, and makes it available to the `buyer` who will use the information to attach to the contract.
-    Deploying the contract cost the `seller` a fee.
+    Deploying the contract costs the `seller` a fee.
     Here, you can see that the balance after creating the contract is displayed using atomic units, because `acc` references `iBalance` which takes the input of 1000 standard units and turns it into the atomic units using `{!js} parseCurrency`.

 The interact objects introduced in this section facilitate communication between the frontend (e.g. `index.mjs`) and backend (e.g. `index.main.mjs`) of Reach applications, (remembering that `index.rsh` is the pre-compiled version of `index.main.mjs`).

-# {#wfs-16} Attach to the contract (buyer)
+# {#wfs-17} Attach to the contract (buyer)

-This section shows you how to have the `buyer` attach to the contact.
+This section demonstrates how the `buyer` attaches to the contact.
 It also introduces `@reach-sh/stdlib/ask.mjs`, a minimal Reach Node.js package for command-line input.

-It is often necessary to have interaction between the DApp and the participants.
+Interaction is often necessary between the DApp and the participants.
 `{!rsh} ask` is a convenient way to allow interaction in a variety of different ways, each with a specific use.
 `{!rsh} ask.yesno` is used to ask a question where the answer is either yes or no, and accepts a single letter response (`y` for yes and `n` for no).
-`{!rsh} ask.ask` is valuable for being able to ask questions where the expected response is a string, such as "What is your name?".
+`{!rsh} ask.ask` is valuable for queries where the expected response is a string, such as "What is your name?".
-`{!rsh} ask.done` has the DApp end for both participants.
+`{!rsh} ask.done` is used when there are no more questions.

 1. In `index.mjs`, add the following near the top of the file: